Harsh-Trivedii/Start-tech-path/README.md

 # Start Tech Path

-Welcome to Start Tech Path – your gateway to a stress-free job search experience! 🎉
+Welcome to Start Tech Path – your gateway to a stress-free job search experience! 🎉 [NOTE: This is my college final year project]

 ## Overview